How to Build Discipline from Scratch (When You Have Zero Right Now)

 For years, the popular model of discipline worked like this: you have a finite tank of willpower, and every decision drains it.
 Resist the donut at breakfast, and you are more likely to skip the gym by evening.
 It was called ego depletion, and it sounded reasonable.

 It was also wrong.
 A pre-registered replication across 23 labs found no significant ego depletion effect.
-The original findings were likely inflated by publication bias.
+The original findings were likely inflated by publication bias, one of several self-discipline studies that did not survive modern replication.
 Your willpower is not a battery that dies by 3 PM.

 That matters because it changes the starting question.
 Instead of "how do I conserve willpower?" the real question is "how do I build systems that do not rely on willpower at all?"